-The model package shall also include a simplified model of the AC grid that can be adapted to the site-specific PoC and equipment configuration.
-No specific requirement on the type of model is made for the AC grid.
+The model package shall include the plant model connected to a simplified model of the AC grid that can be adapted to site-specific PoC and equipment configuration.
+No specific requirement on the type of model is made.

 The submitted simulation model package must include all files required to run a simulation, including a "model test case", and the model documentation defined in section 7.